The genealogy of branching Brownian motion with absorption: Convergence to the Bolthausen--Sznitman coalescent

 We claim that for $0 \leq i \leq K-1$, almost surely

 for sufficiently large $N$.
-Because we know the process $(\pi(B_{t - s/2\pi, t}), 0 \leq s \leq 2 \pi t)$ is the Bolthausen-Sznitman coalescent run for time $t$, this claim in combination with (\ref{eqdist}) will imply Theorem \ref{bosz}.
+Because we know the process $(\pi(B_{t - s/2\pi, t}), 0 \leq s \leq2 \pi t)$ is the Bolthausen--Sznitman coalescent run for time $t$, this claim in combination with (\ref {eqdist}) will imply Theorem~\ref{bosz}.

-We now prove (\ref{claim167}) by backwards induction.
-Since the lengths of the intervals of the complement of the range of $B_{t_{K-1}, t_K}$ have a Poisson-Dirichlet distribution and thus sum to 1 (see, e.g., Proposition 2 in \cite{py97}), the closure of the range of $B_{t_{K-1}, t_K}$ has Lebesgue measure zero almost surely.
-Therefore, almost surely $U_1, \dots, U_n$ are not in the closure of the range of $B_{t_{K-1}, t_K}$.
-It follows from Lemma \ref{onebr} that $\pi(B^N_{t_{K-1}, t_K}) = \pi(B_{t_{K-1}, t_K})$ for sufficiently large $N$ almost surely.
-Furthermore, almost surely for $j = 1, \dots, n$.
-Also, by Lemma 2 of \cite{beleg1}, the random variables $B_{t_{K-1}, t_K}^{-1}(U_j)$ each have the uniform distribution on $[0, 1]$.
+We now prove (\ref{claim167}) by backward induction.
+Since the lengths of the intervals of the complement of the range of $B_{t_{K-1}, t_K}$ have a Poisson--Dirichlet distribution and thus sum to 1 (see, e.g., Proposition 2 in~\cite{py97}), the closure of the range of $B_{t_{K-1}, t_K}$ has Lebesgue measure zero almost surely.
+Therefore, almost surely $U_1,\ldots, U_n$ are not in the closure of the range of $B_{t_{K-1}, t_K}$.
+It follows from Lemma~\ref{onebr} that $\pi(B^N_{t_{K-1}, t_K}) = \pi(B_{t_{K-1}, t_K})$ for sufficiently large $N$ almost surely.
+Furthermore,